Tommy Rees (American football): Northwestern

 Rees began his coaching career at Northwestern, where he spent one season as an offensive graduate assistant for the 2015 team.

 San Diego Chargers

 On February 9, 2016, Rees joined the San Diego Chargers coaching staff as an offensive assistant.

 Notre Dame

 In January 2017, Rees returned to Notre Dame to be the quarterbacks coach.
 On January 14, 2020, Rees was officially promoted to offensive coordinator, replacing Chip Long.
 In his first season as offensive coordinator, the Irish finished the 2020 campaign 10–2 with a loss to eventual national champion Alabama in the College Football Playoff semifinal.

 Alabama

 On February 3, 2023, CBS reported that Rees had reached a deal with Alabama to become the offensive coordinator for the Crimson Tide.

 Cleveland Browns

 On February 5, 2024, Rees was hired by the Cleveland Browns as their pass game specialist and tight ends coach under head coach Kevin Stefanski.

 On January 15, 2025, Rees was promoted to offensive coordinator, replacing Ken Dorsey.
+On November 3, Stefanski announced that Rees would assume play-calling duties beginning in the team's Week 10 game against the New York Jets.

+Atlanta Falcons

+On January 22, 2026, Rees was hired by the Atlanta Falcons as their offensive coordinator, reuniting with Stefanski, who the Falcons hired as their new head coach earlier that month.